timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 Remember to implement the ingestion logic within the `on_event` function that you then pass over to the websocket object.

-Let’s break down what this function needs to do:
+Let's break down what this function needs to do:

 1. Check if the item is a data item (and not some websocket metadata)
 2. Adjust the data so it fits the database schema (data types, order of columns)
 3. Add it to the in-memory batch (a list in Python)
 4. If the batch reaches a certain size, insert the data and reset/empty the list

-Here’s the full implementation:
+Here's the full implementation:

 ```python
 from psycopg2.extras import execute_values